genesiscommunitysuccess/docs/docs/03_server-modules/10_integration/06_notify/02_email.md

 }
 ```

-## Using System Definition in the notify.kts script
+## Using system definition in the notify.kts script

 Include the following in your aplication's **genesis-system-definition.kts** file: